CivMC/Civ/plugins/jukealert-paper/README.md

 # JukeAlert

-A plugin for Minecraft 1.12 that turns Noteblocks and Jukeboxes into snitches that record player entries and actions.
+A plugin for Minecraft 1.16.5 that turns Noteblocks and Jukeboxes into 'snitches' that record player entries and actions.

 ## Usage